 Diarrhea can range from a mild, temporary condition to a potentially life threatening one.
-Viruses, bacteria, and parasites are the most common causes of diarrhea.
+Common causes include viruses, bacteria, and parasites.

 Globally, an estimated 2 billion cases of diarrheal disease occur each year.
 Also, around 1.9 million children under the age of 5 years — mostly in developing countries — die from diarrhea every year.
 This makes it the